 Physicists including graduate students from the University of Michigan have participated in the design and construction of the ATLAS experiment, particularly, the largest precision muon spectrometer.
 They carried out many detailed physics studies to determine the discovery sensitivities with the ATLAS detector for many new physics processes.
 It is proven that the large precision muon detector built at the University of Michigan is crucial for the Higgs-like new boson discovery at the LHC.

 Professor Zhou has played important leading roles in Higgs search programs from the LEP experiment (L3) to the LHC experiment (ATLAS) in the past two decades.
-In ATLAS, she and her students have concentrated on the physics analysis of the Higgs search in the Z-boson pair decay channel where a signal was observed at a mass of 126 GeV, thereby determining one of the key parameters of the Higgs boson.
-She is one of the leading physicists in ATLAS to measure the properties of the newly discovered boson.
+In ATLAS, she and her students have concentrated on the physics analysis of the Higgs search in the Z-boson pair decay channel where a signal was observed at a mass of 125 GeV, thereby determining one of the key parameters of the Higgs Boson.
+She is one of the leading physicists in ATLAS to measure the quantum numbers (spin and parity) of the newly discovered boson.

 Professor Zhou and her students also worked on the DZERO experiment at Tevatron to search for supersymetry particles and to perform precision measurements of the parameters predicted by the Standard Model of particle physics.
 These studies have paved ways to search for new physics at the TeV energy scale at the LHC experiment.

 Professor Zhou was elected as the Fellow of the American Physical Society in 2000 due to her major contributions in large precision muon detector development and research and in searching for the Higgs Boson at LEP experiment.

 Evidence for the Spin-0 Nature of the Higgs Boson using ATLAS Data, (ATLAS Collaboration), Phys.
 Lett.
 B 726, 120-144 (2013).